 - Ascended Extra: Some characters started off as NPCs before getting some Character Development and becoming full characters in their own right.

 - Comic-Book Time: Due to the format, pinning down a timeline for all active threads is difficult, falling into this trope.
 As a more straight forward example, the Archangels first met back in 2007, but in game have only known each other for roughly a year.

-- It's For A Film: Combined with an Author's Saving Throw after one player broke the Masquerade.
+- It's for a Book: The justification used after one player broke the Masquerade.
 The scene?
 A Wererat was harassing some students, got caught by a Mage and decided to bolt, in full half-woman half-rat form, through several walls and the side of a Trailer, leaving plenty of eye-witnesses which was then followed up with the same player writing a news report showing that that a rather clear impression of the wererat in the side of the trailer.
 The Technocratic Union then came in, kept the story off the airwaves for a few weeks, then prints out a story that it was a marketing stunt gone wrong for a new film called 'Ratmen from Mars' staring Courtney Cox.
 To pull this off they ended up creating a special effects studio so they could blame them for the disaster, "reminding" both Cox and the studios that they had already signed on for such a film and faking the paperwork to prove that the film was in fact already greenlit before the event took place.